CuddlyBunion341/cuddlybunion341.github.io/src/content/blog/post-1.md

 publishedAt: 2022-07-01
 description: 'This is the first post of my new Astro blog.'
 heroImage: 'https://docs.astro.build/assets/rose.webp'
-tags: ["astro", "blogging", "learning in public"]
+tags: ["astro", "blogging", "learning in public", "multiplayer"]
 ---
 ## Lists